 - Product – The product class defines the type of the complex object that is to be generated by the builder pattern.

 - Builder – This abstract base class defines all of the steps that must be taken in order to correctly create a product.
 Each step is generally abstract as the actual functionality of the builder is carried out in the concrete subclasses.
 The GetProduct method is used to return the final product.
 The builder class is often replaced with a simple interface.

 - ConcreteBuilder – There may be any number of concrete builder classes inheriting from Builder.
 These classes contain the functionality to create a particular complex product.

 - Director – The director-class controls the algorithm that generates the final product object.
 A director object is instantiated and its Construct method is called.
 The method includes a parameter to capture the specific concrete builder object that is to be used to generate the product.
 The director then calls methods of the concrete builder in the correct order to generate the product object.
 On completion of the process, the GetProduct method of the builder object can be used to return the product.

 Let’s see an Example of Builder Design Pattern :

 Consider the construction of a home.
 Home is the final end product (object) that is to be returned as the output of the construction process.
 It will have many steps like basement construction, wall construction, and so on roof construction.
 Finally, the whole home object is returned.
 Here using the same process you can build houses with different properties.

 Advantages of Builder Design Pattern

 - The parameters to the constructor are reduced and are provided in highly readable method calls.

-- Builder design pattern also helps in minimizing the number of parameters in constructor and thus there is no need to pass in null for optional parameters to the constructor.
+- Builder design pattern also helps in minimizing the number of parameters in the constructor and thus there is no need to pass in null for optional parameters to the constructor.